 Emory University Hospital

-EUH is long known for cardiology, cardiac surgery, orthopaedics, oncology, and neurology/neurosurgery, and it has one of the most comprehensive transplant programs in the Southeast.
-In 2012, the University HealthSystem Consortium (UHC) ranked EUH second for quality out of more than 100 of the major teaching hospitals in the nation.
+EUH has one of the most comprehensive transplant programs in the Southeast, and it is long known for services in cardiology, cardiac surgery, oncology, neurology/neurosurgery, and orthopaedics (see Emory University Othopaedics & Spine Hospital below).
+EUH is a “Magnet” hospital, earned by only 6% of U.S. hospitals for nursing excellence from the American Nurses Credentialing Center.
+For two years running, in both 2012 and 2013, the University HealthSystem Consortium (UHC) ranked EUH No. 2 for quality out of more than 110 academic medical centers nationwide.
 EUH has one of the highest case-mix indexes (a measure of complexity of illness treated) among these UHC-ranked facilities.
-Also in 2012 U.S. News & World Report ranked EUH the No. 1 hospital in both metro Atlanta and Georgia and ranked eight of its specialties in the top 25 nationally.
+Also in 2013 U.S. News & World Report ranked EUH the No. 1 hospital in both metro Atlanta and Georgia and ranked eight of its specialties in the top 25 nationally.
 For the 17th year in a row, Atlanta health care consumers named the hospital the Consumer’s Choice Award winner.